Domino-Blockchain/domichain/docs/src/clusters.md

 ```

 All four [`--known-validator`s](running-validator/validator-start.md#known-validators)
-are operated by Solana Labs
+are operated by Domichain Labs